General Terms of Use

 7.1 The risk shall pass to the Purchaser when the Supply is set aside and made available.
 On request of the Purchaser, Flybotix shall arrange for the transport.
 The transport (including loading) shall take place at the risk and expense of the Purchaser.
 Type, route and carrier may be chosen by Flybotix at its own discretion unless the Purchaser expresses special requests in good time.
 Complaints in connection with the transport must be addressed by the Purchaser to the most recent freight carrier immediately upon receipt of the Supply.
 Flybotix shall insure the Supplies against the usual transport risks on request and at the expense of the Purchaser in accordance with the Purchaser’s instructions.

-7.2 If due to a separate agreement the risk passes in a manner other than the one described in clause 7.1 sentence 1 above and if the passing of the risk is delayed for reasons not exclusively the fault of Flybotix or if the Purchaser is in default of acceptance, the risk shall pass to the Purchaser in accordance with clause 7.1 sentence 1 above.
+7.2 If due to a separate agreement the risk passes in a manner other than the one described in Section 7.1 sentence 1 above and if the passing of the risk is delayed for reasons not exclusively the fault of Flybotix or if the Purchaser is in default of acceptance, the risk shall pass to the Purchaser in accordance with Section 7.1 sentence 1 above.
 Starting with the occurrence of the delay, the Supply shall be stored for account and at the risk of the Purchaser.
 Flybotix shall be entitled, but not obliged, to insure the Supply stored at the expense of the Purchaser.
 The Purchaser shall only have a claim to the Supply when the Purchaser has reimbursed all expenditures, costs and fees in connection with its storage and possible insurances to Flybotix and has paid a reasonable compensation for the associated expenses.

-7.3 If events within the meaning of clause 7.2 above significantly change the economic meaning or the content of a delivery or negatively affect the operations of Flybotix, Flybotix shall be entitled to withdraw from the contract and to claim damages.
+7.3 If events within the meaning of Section 7.2 above significantly change the economic meaning or the content of a delivery or negatively affect the operations of Flybotix, Flybotix shall be entitled to withdraw from the contract and to claim damages.

 1. Inspection

-The Purchaser shall inspect Supplies within a reasonable period commencing on receipt (but no more than 3 days) and to notify possible defects, if any, to Flybotix immediately in writing.
-If the Purchaser fails to do so, the Supply shall be deemed to be approved as being free from defects, subject to the existence of potential hidden defects.
+The Purchaser shall inspect Supplies within a reasonable period commencing on receipt (but no more than 3 days) and to notify possible defects, if any, to Flybotix immediately in writing.If the Purchaser fails to do so, the Supply shall be deemed to be approved as being free from defects, subject to the existence of potential hidden defects.

 1. Industrial property rights and copyrights, defects in title

-9.1 All intellectual property rights (“property rights”) of Flybotix and/or third parties shall remain reserved and, unless expressly stipulated, neither these “General Terms and Conditions” nor any order confirmation shall involve the transfer of any property right from Flybotix to the Purchaser.
+9.1 All intellectual property rights (Property Rights) of Flybotix and/or third parties shall remain reserved and, unless expressly stipulated, neither these General Terms and Conditions nor any Order Confirmation shall involve the transfer of any property right from Flybotix to the Purchaser.
 On request, documents including all copies on whatever medium must be returned to Flybotix immediately.

-9.2 Deliveries carried out by Flybotix in compliance with information, sketches, drawings, samples, matrices or other documents of the Purchaser shall be carried out at the sole risk of the Purchaser with regard to possible property rights (such as for example patent, design, trade mark, and copyrights).
-If property rights of third parties are infringed because of the execution of such Supplies, Flybotix shall not be liable for the infringement and the resulting claims of third parties and shall be authorized to discontinue the execution of the Supply without further ado.
+9.2 Deliveries carried out by Flybotix in compliance with information, sketches, drawings, samples, matrices or other documents of the Purchaser shall be carried out at the sole risk of the Purchaser with regard to possible Property Rights (such as for example patent, design, trademark, and copyrights).
+If Property Rights of third parties are infringed because of the execution of such Supplies, Flybotix shall not be liable for the infringement and the resulting claims of third parties and shall be authorized to discontinue the execution of the Supply without further ado.
 The Purchaser shall bear any damage resulting from the infringement of property rights of third parties and shall indemnify Flybotix completely and on first request.

 1. Force majeure